apache/iotdb/docs/Documentation/UserGuide/7-System Design/1-Hierarchy.md

 For Linux or MacOs:

 ```
-.\print-tsfile-sketch.sh <path of your TsFileResource Directory>
+./print-tsfile-sketch.sh <path of your TsFileResource Directory>
 ```

 An example on Windows: